 Promote ethical production and trade to meet your policy goals

-Local, regional, and national governments can use the Framework to help design effective policies and programs for ethical production and trade that build from existing consensus-based guidelines and align with and support the work of the private sector and civil society.
+Local, regional, and national governments can use the Framework to help design effective policies and programmes for ethical production and trade that build from existing consensus-based guidelines and align with and support the work of the private sector and civil society.

 Establish effective policies to address impacts of commodity imports and trade